Principal - Lesley Welsh

 Key Stage 4 – Curriculum

 Students are supported in making their GCSE choices at the end of Year 9.
-At George Pindar we offer a large range of vocational subjects alongside more traditional routes.
+At George Pindar School, we offer a large range of vocational subjects alongside more traditional routes.
 Our vocational offer not only meets the needs of our students but also local industry, as we aim to provide students with an offer that interests and supports future ambitions.

 Additional information